wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 Test 1
 +++++++++++++++++++++

-The first test case employs a synthetically generated balanced load profile, either as a ground load or a building load.
+The first test case consists of a synthetically generated balanced load profile, either as a ground load or a building load.
-This test assumes a single borehole handles the load without borehole-to-borehole thermal interference.
+This test assumes that a single borehole handles the load without borehole-to-borehole thermal interference.
 An analysis of the first two sets in Test 1a shows that the various sizing tools provide results that are in relatively good agreement.
-For the first set, the equivalent borehole resistance (Rb) is calculated by the tool, borehole lengths ranging from 54.8 to 62.1 m are observed.
-The GHEtool L2-, L3-, and L4-methods yielded lengths of 59.4 m (1.2% deviation), 59.6 m (1.6% deviation), and 56.3 m (-4.0% deviation), respectively.
-The GHEtool L4-method's slightly lower result is likely due to its use of hourly values instead of a 6-hour peak duration, which aligns with other L4 tools.
-The borehole thermal resistance evaluated with GHEtool was 0.128 m.K/W for all methods, consistent with other values for this parameter.
+For the first set, where the equivalent borehole resistance (Rb) are calculated by the tool themselves, borehole depths ranging from
+54.8 to 62.1 m are observed.
+The GHEtool L2-, L3-, and L4-methods yielded depths of 59.4 m (1.2% deviation), 59.6 m (1.6% deviation),
+and 56.3 m (-4.0% deviation), respectively.
+The GHEtool L4-method's slightly lower result is likely due to its use of hourly values instead of a 6-hour peak duration.
+This result is in line with the other L4 tools.
+The borehole thermal resistance evaluated with
+GHEtool was 0.128 m.K/W for all methods, consistent with other values for this parameter.

-.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and Rb calculated by tool
+.. list-table:: Calculated borehole depths for Test 1a with a peak load duration of 6 hours and Rb calculated by tool.
    :header-rows: 1

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Calculated Rb [m.K/W]
+     - Calculated Rb* [m.K/W]
    * - L2
      - 59.4
      - 1.2